EGroupware/example/README.md

 ![step1-hello-world](https://user-images.githubusercontent.com/972180/68392090-4b047a80-0169-11ea-87ce-a1ef6d2f7ea5.png)

-This branch shows the minimal directory and file structure.
+This branch shows the minimal directory and file structure for an EGroupware app.

 1. Cloning the repo into you EGroupware directory:
 ```